 Harmony Records in the Parkchester section of the Bronx.
 My daughter and I headed out there in the morning, planning to arrive when they opened at 10:30.
-It's a good thing we weren't completely on schedule because it turned out to be more like 11-ish when to owner, Glenn Velger, came and rolled up the gate.
+It's a good thing we weren't completely on schedule because it turned out to be more like 11-ish when the owner, Glenn Velger, came and rolled up the gate.
 Harmony has been operating since 1956 and if it's not the oldest record store in NYC still at its original location, I'd like to know what is.
 The small narrow space is decorated by accretion, like a cave that has been transformed by millennia of drips, floods and geologic events.
 Dion's fingerprints are probably somewhere under the grime and accumulated stuff.

 Besides a few new release CD's, most of the stock at Harmony consists of well worn LP's and 45's, with a strong concentration in soul, disco and hip hop.
 Some of the inventory has come from DJ's liquidating their collections and it shows in the number of promo copies and white labels.
 Serious crate diggers might find some long-sought items here, but they best have deep pockets - I discovered that the base price for LP's and 12" singles is $14.99, even in rough condition.